argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

    ```bash
    OUTDIR=$HOME/pretrain
    ```
+   Note: the per device batch size (LBS) is set to 1024 here.

 3. SambaNova uses SLURM for job submission and queueing.
 We will use sbatch to submit our job to the job scheduler.
 Please refer to [Sambanova Documentation](https://www.alcf.anl.gov/support/ai-testbed-userdocs/sambanova/Job-Queuing-and-Submission/index.html) for further details.
 In the following example, 2 RDUs are used: